 The Master of Arts in Counseling (MAC) Program offers a 60-semester hour program for the Clinical Mental Health Counseling concentration and a 50-semester hour program for the School Counseling concentration.
-Both concentrations are designed to meet the national academic and field placement standards set forth by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the Ohio Counselor, Social Worker, Marriage/Family Therapist (OCSWMFT) Board; and the Ohio Department of Education (ODE); and Ohio Department of Higher Education requirements for students who are seeking licensure as a Licensed Professional Counselor (LPCC), Licensed Professional School Counselor (LPSC).
+Both concentrations are designed to meet the national academic and field placement standards set forth by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); the Ohio Counselor, Social Worker, Marriage/Family Therapist (OCSWMFT) Board; and the Ohio Department of Education (ODE); and Ohio Department of Higher Education requirements for students who are seeking licensure as a Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), and/or Licensed Professional School Counselor (LPSC).